fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 how to start contributing through PyPI, take a look at the Python Packaging

-User Guide^4 and the the PyPI^5 section of the Python documentation.
+User Guide and the the PyPI section of the Python documentation.

 3. https://pypi.python.org/pypi/twine
 4. https://python-packaging-user-guide.readthedocs.io